leggedrobotics/vitruvio/README.md

 ## Example

 To run _Vitruvio_, open `main.m` and review the different options which can be toggled on/off.
 These include high level design decisions, visualization options and selection of robots to be optimized.
-The toggles have been set to simulate the universal robot class performing a trot motion using the nominal robot properties read in from the `scripts/robot and actuator properties/getRobotProperties.m` script.
+The toggles have been set to simulate the ANYmal robot class performing a trotting motion using the nominal robot properties read in from the `scripts/robot and actuator properties/getRobotProperties.m` script.

 Run `main.m` and observe the result.
 The motion is visualized and several plots are generated to show the trajectory and joint data.
 The values are saved in a structure named _results_.
 This structure contains all the relevant input and output data of the simulation.